Randomization Tests to Assess Covariate Balance When Designing and Analyzing Matched Datasets: Simulations

 In their simulation study, \cite{resa2016evaluation} compared nearest-neighbor propensity score matching, optimal subset matching \citep{rosenbaum2012optimal}, and cardinality matching \citep{zubizarreta2014matching}.
-Cardinality matching---which we used at the end of Section \ref{s:randomizationTest}---is similar to optimal subset matching in that it may discard some treated units in the name of achieving better balance; however, it differs from optimal subset matching in that it ensures group-level balance directly. \cite{resa2016evaluation} found that cardinality matching performs better than nearest-neighbor and optimal subset matching in terms of covariate balance, sample size, bias, and root mean squared error (RMSE).
+Cardinality matching is similar to optimal subset matching in that it may discard some treated subjects in the name of achieving better balance; however, it differs from optimal subset matching in that it ensures group-level balance directly. \cite{resa2016evaluation} found that cardinality matching performs better than nearest-neighbor and optimal subset matching in terms of covariate balance, sample size, bias, and root mean squared error (RMSE).
 Thus, we focus on cardinality matching, and defer to \cite{resa2016evaluation} and other simulation studies (e.g., \cite{austin2009some} and \cite{austin2014comparison}) for a comparison of other methods.

-When implementing cardinality matching, we focus on creating the largest pair-matched dataset such that the absolute standardized covariate mean differences are less than some threshold $a$; we consider other types of balance constraints in Section \ref{s:realDataAnalysis}.
-We consider threshold values $a = 0.1$ and $a = 0.01$.
+When implementing cardinality matching, we focus on creating the largest pair-matched dataset such that the absolute standardized covariate mean differences are less than some threshold $a$; we consider $a = 0.1$ and $a = 0.01$.
 A more stringent threshold results in better balance but possibly a smaller sample size.\footnote{When $a = 0.1$, sample sizes ranged from 438 to 500, and when $a = 0.01$, they ranged from 386 to 494.
-A sample size less than 500 means some treated units were discarded in the name of achieving better balance.
-Discarding treated units changes the causal estimand, but this isn't problematic when the treatment effect is homogeneous (as is the case here).} Unlike \cite{resa2016evaluation}, we fulfilled this balance constraint exactly instead of approximately when we implemented cardinality matching.\footnote{To do this, we used \texttt{Gurobi}, a recent optimizer for efficient linear programming \citep{optimization2014inc}.} Doing this produced 1,000 matched datasets with threshold $a = 0.1$ and 1,000 datasets with threshold $a = 0.01$.

-Now we discuss inference after cardinality matching.
-Table \ref{tab:biasMSECoverage} shows the bias, variance, and RMSE of the mean-difference estimator across the matched datasets.
+A sample size less than 500 means some treated subjects were discarded in the name of achieving better balance.
+Discarding treated subjects changes the causal estimand, but this isn't problematic when the treatment effect is homogeneous (as is the case here).} Doing this produced 1,000 matched datasets with threshold $a = 0.1$ and 1,000 datasets with threshold $a = 0.01$.
+Table \ref{tab:biasMSECoverage} shows the bias, variance, and RMSE of the mean-difference estimator across these matched datasets.
 Table \ref{tab:biasMSECoverage} also shows the coverage of what we call ``complete randomization 95\% confidence intervals'' and ``paired randomization 95\% confidence intervals,'' which are computed as

 where $\hat{\tau}$ is the mean-difference estimator, $\hat{\tau}_j$ is the mean-difference estimator within pair $j = 1,\dots,J$, and $\hat{\sigma}^2_T$ and $\hat{\sigma}^2_C$ are the sample variances in treatment and control.
 These are the standard Neymanian confidence intervals for the average treatment effect in completely randomized and paired experiments \citep{imai2008variance,imbens2015causal}.